-Fashion Design - BA Hons Degree
+Fashion and Costume with Sustainable Practice - BA Hons Degree (Subject to Validation)

 Course Code: VA1HE12